 How can you tell the difference between seasonal allergies and other conditions?

-Since seasonal allergies often affect airways, sinuses and nasal passages, several symptoms overlap with illnesses like the common cold, seasonal flu and COVID-19.
+Since seasonal allergies often affect airways, sinuses and nasal passages, several symptoms overlap with respiratory illnesses like the common cold, seasonal flu and COVID-19.
 Check out the helpful resources below to learn how to tell the difference between other conditions:

 What causes seasonal allergies?